-Ant Task Description wsdlc Define and reference XML catalogs in one of the following ways: • Use the catalog attribute to specify the name of the external XML catalog file.
-For more information, see "Defining an External XML Catalog" on page 7-4. • Use the <xmlcatalog> child element to reference an embedded XML catalog file.
-For more information, see "Embedding an XML Catalog" on page 7-5.</xmlcatalog> When you execute the wsdlc Ant task, the XML resources are copied to the compiled WSDL JAR file or exploded directory. wsdlget Define and reference XML catalogs in one of the following ways: • Use the catalog attribute to specify the name of the external XML catalog file.
-For more information, see "Defining an External XML Catalog" on page 7-4. • Use the <xmlcatalog> child element to reference an embedded XML catalog file.
-For more information, see "Embedding an XML Catalog" on page 7-5.</xmlcatalog> When you execute the wsdlget Ant task, the WSDL and imported resources are downloaded to the specified directory.
+Ant Task Description clientgen Define and reference XML catalogs in one of the following ways: Use the catalog attribute to specify the name of the external XML catalog file.
+For more information, see Section 7.2.1, "Defining an External XML Catalog".
+Use the <mlcatalog> child element to reference an embedded XML catalog file.
+For more information, see Section 7.2.2, "Embedding an XML Catalog".
+When you execute the clientgen Ant task to build the client (or the jwsc Ant task if the clientgen task is embedded), the jax-ws-catalog.xml file is generated and copied to the client runtime environment.
+The jax-ws-catalog.xml file contains the XML catalog(s) that are defined in the external XML catalog file(s) and/or embedded in the build.xml file.
+This file is copied, along with the referenced XML targets, to the META-INF or WEB-INF folder for Enterprise or Web applications, respectively.
+Note: The contents of the XML resources are not impacted during this process.
+You can disable the jax-ws-catalog.xml file from being copied to the client runtime environment, as described in Section 7.3, "Disabling XML Catalogs in the Client Runtime". wsdlc Define and reference XML catalogs in one of the following ways: Use the catalog attribute to specify the name of the external XML catalog file.
+For more information, see Section 7.2.1, "Defining an External XML Catalog".
+Use the <mlcatalog> child element to reference an embedded XML catalog file.
+For more information, see Section 7.2.2, "Embedding an XML Catalog".
+When you execute the wsdlc Ant task, the XML resources are copied to the compiled WSDL JAR file or exploded directory. wsdlget Define and reference XML catalogs in one of the following ways: Use the catalog attribute to specify the name of the external XML catalog file.
+For more information, see Section 7.2.1, "Defining an External XML Catalog".
+Use the <mlcatalog> child element to reference an embedded XML catalog file.
+For more information, see Section 7.2.2, "Embedding an XML Catalog".
+When you execute the wsdlget Ant task, the WSDL and imported resources are downloaded to the specified directory.
 Note: The contents of the XML resources are updated to reference the resources defined in the XML catalog(s).